How Long Should I Breastfeed And How Do I Wean?

 Causes of early weaning:

 - Breast problems: You may have sore nipples.
 It is normal to have sore nipples during the first 1 to 2 weeks of breastfeeding.
 After the first week of breastfeeding, this discomfort should decrease.
 It should not hurt to breastfeed.
 You may also develop a plugged duct.
 A plugged duct is a milk duct in your breast that is blocked.
 This may cause tender lumps in your breast.
 Engorgement may occur 3 to 5 days after you give birth.
 The breasts become swollen and painful, which can make breastfeeding uncomfortable.
-Talk to your primary healthcare provider if you develop any of these breast problems.
+Talk to your PHP if you develop any of these breast problems.

 - Low breast milk supply: You may feel that your breasts are not making enough milk to satisfy your baby.
 Most mothers do make enough milk for their babies, even if they think they do not.